MICKAI®ArticlesAstraea for Capital Markets: Sove…

 Astraea does not arrive alone.
 It is one of the Greek-named Studios inside Mickai, alongside Nomos for compliance, Nemesis for fraud and AML, Aletheia for audit, Plutus for finance and Pythia for business intelligence.
 For a firm running deals, that matters: the legal review, the compliance check and the audit trail share one sovereign substrate and one audit record, rather than three vendors and three perimeters to govern.

 The platform underneath is substantial and built.
-Mickai rests on 104 filed UK patent applications, roughly 2,340 claims, held by Mickai LTD with myself as named inventor.
+Mickai rests on 104 filed UK patent applications, 2,340 claims, held by Mickai LTD with myself as named inventor.
 Filed, not granted, which gives a priority position and a prior-art moat rather than a marketing claim.
 The same IP estate has been mapped against 196 companies and 311 patent-company pairs as potential licensees, including the largest names in the cloud.
 That is potential-licensee sizing, not signed revenue, and I am careful to frame it as such.
 But it tells you the category Mickai sits in: sovereign AI infrastructure that a hyperscaler would rather own than compete with.
 Mickai is an ally to that ecosystem, not a challenger to anyone's model.

 In June 2026, a third-party signal underlined that the build is being noticed: Crunchbase ranked me at number four globally, with the Mickai company placed in the top one to two percent.
 A dated, external data point, nothing more, but a useful one.